 Welcome to the Schenectady College and Career Outreach Center (SCCOC), a Division of SUNY Schenectady County Community College.
 The SCCOC is funded by the State University of New York (SUNY) University Center for Academic and Workforce Development (SUNY UCAWD).
 SUNY UCAWD provides strategic direction and funding for two Outreach Centers (SCCOC and the North Bronx Career Counseling and Outreach Center), ten Educational Opportunity Center’s (EOCs) and over 35 ATTAIN Labs located across New York state.
 SCCOC has served thousands of residents in the community since 1977 providing services and support to community residents (not currently enrolled college students) looking to connect to pathways of employment, education, and career and technical training opportunities.
 SCCOC is located on the first floor of Center City, 433 State St. in downtown Schenectady.

-SUNY College and Career Counseling Center (SUNY CCCC) prepares academically and economically disadvantaged residents in the Capital District ages 16 and over for further educational, training, and employment opportunities.
+Schenectady College and Career Outreach Center (SCCOC) prepares academically and economically disadvantaged residents in the Capital District ages 16 and over for further educational, training, and employment opportunities.

 All Services are Free

 - Assistance with the college application process

 - Career and educational advising